-Community Care magazine have written a great article on the DoLS, and also produced a guide to the deprivation of liberty safeguards for care homes produced by Community Care magazine, with some help from Joseph Leighton at SCIE.
+Community Care magazine have written a great article on the DoLS, and also produced a guide to the deprivation of liberty safeguards for care homes produced by Community Care magazine, with some help from John Leighton at SCIE.
 Roger Hargreaves of the Mental Health Alliance, interviewed for the piece, makes the point that care home managers can't really be expected to operate without a proper definition of deprivation of liberty - hopefully the Cheshire ruling will offer some more clarity.
 But I wonder how many care home managers will read it?!
 The key task in the longer term and once the case law has settle down a bit, will have to be a revision of the DoLS code of practice.

 One of the other points made in the article is that care homes don't like to acknowledge deprivation of liberty where it is occurring, because it sounds bad: